crunchable/api-docs/source/index.md

 }
 ```

 Give an attachment and request annotations over its content.
-For each annotation add a request (multiple choice, free text).
-This can be used to mark points of interest in an image, text, video, audio or website and then answer a question per point.
+For each annotation add a multiple choice request.
+This can be used to mark points of interest in an image, text, video, audio or website and then answer a question per each point marked.

 ### HTTP Request

-`POST /v1/requests/annotations-with-request`
+`POST /v1/requests/annotations-with-multiple-choice`

 ### Query Parameters